sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 ## Data loading
 To load data into Databricks, you must set up a staging filesystem by configuring an Amazon S3 or Azure Blob Storage bucket.
 Parquet is the default file format used for data uploads.
 As an alternative to Parquet, you can switch to using JSONL.

-dlt will upload the data in Parquet files (or JSONL, if configured) to the bucket and then use `COPY INTO` statements to ingest the data into Databricks.
+data_load_tool will upload the data in Parquet files (or JSONL, if configured) to the bucket and then use `COPY INTO` statements to ingest the data into Databricks.

 For more information on staging, see the [Staging support](#staging-support) section below.